Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Got it.

-Um so their absence from church, you know, the kids were there by ourselves made us feel really lonely and really not part of the church community, especially when I noticed you know other children sitting with their families during the church services.
+So their absence from church, you know, the kids were there by ourselves, made us feel really lonely and really not part of the church community, especially when I noticed other children sitting with their families during the church services.

-That solitude often often let me questioning the significance of going to church at all.
+That solitude often often left me questioning the significance of going to church at all.

 What was the purpose?